f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab1.rst

       :width: 400pt

    ..
 NOTE::
-      The delegated Domain Name should be captured/written down as it will be leveraged later in the lab
+      The delegated Domain Name should be captured/written down, as it will be leveraged later in the lab